fforrester/XDATCAR_extractor/README.md

 # AIMD_extractor
 Tool for extracting MSD, calculating activation energy, conductivities and diffusivities from VASP AIMD runs.

 Note: This code is not robust and is only intended for use within the author's directory architecture.
-An example of this is given below:
+A couple of examples of situations where this will work are given below:

 temperature_1000 / run_{i} / XDATCAR
-temperture_800 / run_{j} / XDATCAR
+800K / run{j} / XDATCAR

 Variability in the number of runs per temperature is permitted, i.e. where i ≠ j